SparkyVT/HPR-Rocket-Flight-Computer/README.txt

 sources for the same components should work, but are untested, but may not fit the provided PCB

-Note: TinyGPS++ is only compatible with GPGGA and GPRMC sentences.
-If using a UBLOX M8N or other GNSS unit, then TinyGPS++ must be modified to accept the GNGGA & GNRMC format.
-Modified files are on the master page.

 Note: 1.2 in x 3.8 in size board.
 Will fit in a 2-inch avionics bay that is at least 1 inch wide and 4 inches long.
 Components mount on both sides.
 See provided pictures for examples.

 Note: Estimated Flight Computer Cost = $150
 Note: Estimated Ground Station Cost = $130-$180 (configuration dependent)
 Note: Estimated build time = 3hrs
-Note: Estimated programing & debugging time = 10hrs
+Note: Estimated programing & debugging time = 4hrs